trustification/trusted-profile-analyzer-operator/devel/README.md

  ```

-- Replace IF NEEDED the image ```registry.redhat.io/rhtpa/rhtpa-trustification-service-rhel9```
-- Change in the makefile the
+- Replace IF NEEDED the image ```registry.redhat.io/rhtpa/rhtpa-trustification-service-rhel9``` in the makefile

 # Builds the operator
 ```console